NavInfoNC/json-script/README.rst

 JSS's inspired by DataScript_, which is used to describe binary data.

-There are other alternatives, like `Json Schema`_.
+There are other alternatives, like `JSON Schema`_.

 .. _DataScript: http://datascript.sourceforge.net/
 .. _`Json Schema`: https://spacetelescope.github.io/understanding-json-schema/index.html